-- Remember to take the 1st stage off your cylinder otherwise it won’t get filled
+- Remember to take the 1st stage off your cylinder after a dive otherwise it won’t get filled

-- Remember to Analyse your gas and log the result before your dive
+- Remember to analyse your gas and log the result before you dive

 - Remember to put your name on the buddy pairs whiteboard after the briefing